During this tour, you and your group will connect to nature in Israel while simultaneously engaging in a stimulating Jewish environmental teaching.

 From near the bus, the educator will introduce participants to the ecological issue in Israel and the world we will be delving into: how we use trees and the future of the rainforests.

-The educator will then lead participants on a fifteen-minute guided hike, introducing participants to the site and seating the participants in a circle within the forest.
-The educator will then tell the participants about a very interesting Midrash and later commentary about Jacob planting trees to be used for the Sanctuary, and those trees singing when they were used.
+The educator will then lead you on a fifteen-minute guided hike, introducing the site and seating everyone in a circle within the forest.
+The educator will then talk about a thoughtful Midrash and a commentary about Jacob planting trees to be used for the Sanctuary, and those trees singing when they were used.

-Next, the educator will guide participants in experiential activities involving trees.
+We will then guide the participants in experiential activities involving trees.
 This will be followed by a group discussion and integration of the teaching.

 Possible Locations: A hiking trail in any forested area in Israel with shaded places for the group to stop along the way